dineshmistry/vagrant/README.md

-# vagrant
+# Vagrant

-Vagrant is an open-source software product for building and maintaining portable virtual software development environments;
+Vagrant and corresponding Vagrantfiles